What We Do

 History of WFTV (UK)

 In 1989, a group of women came together for the first official WFTV (UK) meeting.
-They were a mix of business executives, creatives and performers, including Linda La Plante, Dawn French, and Janet Street Porter.
+They were a mix of business executives, creatives and performers, including Linda La Plante, Dawn French, Joan Collins and Janet Street Porter.
 These were successful women who were fed up with the still male-dominated industry which demanded they be engaged in a constant struggle to be heard and respected.

 They resolved to take positive action and follow in the footsteps of organisations in LA and New York, which had been established in the 70s, to support women working in the film and TV industries.
 They did this by creating a network of members and organising workshops, events, mentoring and awards to help them progress in their careers.

 In 1990 the first Women in Film and Television Awards ceremony was held to recognise the achievements of some of the most successful women the industry could boast.
-24 years on, the Awards is the largest annual celebration of women working in film, TV and digital media in the UK and has become a 'must attend' event.
+Twenty-four years on, the Awards is the largest annual celebration of women working in film, TV and digital media in the UK and has become a 'must attend' event.